|REEL FACE:||REAL FACE:|

 Yes.
 The Stronger true story reveals that Bauman's right eardrum was destroyed and his left had a considerable hole in it.
 He had lost about 20 decibels of hearing from the blast.
 Music echoed in rooms and he often needed people to speak louder.

-He had been burnt through his midsection and up through his back.
+He had been burnt through his midsection and had second-degree burns up through most of his back.
 For several weeks, the bright red (and in some areas raw) skin stung if he rolled on it the wrong way, which often kept him awake at night.
 In addition to burns, he had suffered a hole in his right arm that was packed from the inside. -The New York Times

 At the time of the movie's release, Bauman was enrolled in a mechanical engineering program, hoping to eventually work for a prosthetics company.
 Since his injury, he had developed a desire to help other people.
 He also does public speaking.
 Watch and listen to him tell his story at a public speaking event in his hometown. -The Los Angeles Times